Published Jul 2, 2021

 }

-Again this won't have any effect visually but by adding these properties with the respective values we can now adjust the position.
+Again this won't have any effect visually, but by adding these properties with the respective values, we can now adjust the position.

 The top, right, bottom, left, and z-index properties

 • They will be contained by (but not within) the parent or closest positioned ancestor or the body if no other element has a position value set.
+In this example, our inner element is container by the outer element.

 Position or move the inner element to the bottom right corner